-Any lift that requires more than one crane must be precisely planned and coordinated by a designated person.
+Any lift that requires more that one crane must be precisely planned and coordinated by a qualified engineer.

 If it is necessary to perform a multi-crane lift, the operator shall be responsible for assuring that the following minimum safety precautions are taken:

-• Secure the services of a designated person to direct the operation.

-Use one qualified signal person.

-- Coordinate lifting plans with the operators, designated person, and signal person prior to beginning the lift. - Maintain communication between all parties throughout the entire operation.
-If possible, provide approved radio equipment for voice communication between all parties engaged in the lift. - Use outriggers on cranes so equipped. - Calculate the amount of weight to be lifted by each crane and attach slings at the correct points for proper weight distribution. - Ensure the load lines are directly over the attach points to avoid side loading and transfer of loading from one crane to the other. - Do not travel.
+- Secure the services of a qualified engineer to direct the operation. - Use one qualified signal person. - Coordinate lifting plans with the operators, engineer, and signal person prior to beginning the lift. - Maintain communication between all parties throughout the entire operation.
+If possible, provide approved radio equipment for voice communication between all parties engaged in the lift. - Use cranes and rigging of equal capabilities and use the same boom length. - Use outriggers on cranes so equipped. - · Be certain cranes are of adequate lifting capacity. - Calculate the amount of weight to be lifted by each crane and attach slings at the correct points for proper weight distribution.

+- Ensure the load lines are directly over the attach points to avoid side loading and transfer of loading from one crane to the other. - Do not travel.
 Lift only from a stationary position.